raslenzaddem/tester/README.md

 - The scalability of the used models: To make it easy to test, run and integrate each model within the framework.
 - The isolation of each model to delegate each part its responsibility and to facilitate debugging and future improvements.
   - The specific dependencies and requirements of each model: Each model was wrapped within its own virtual environment (venv).
 A proper isolation is necessary.
 This isolation take into consideration the specific Python version that was used to implement the model, the plateform specific commands (Windows and Linux OS) and the related dependencies (requirements.txt files).
-- Modularitty and separation of concerns:
+- Modularity and separation of concerns:
   - The dispatcher component (dispatcher.py) is the main entry point of the tts-service and defines the proper work flow:
     - building mode (create the corresponding venv and install related dependencies):
     ```bash